 “This will not be good for energy prices, production, or trade,” World Trade Institute Managing Director Joseph Francois told Bloomberg.
 “Certainly, we will have, and are already seeing, a spike in energy prices.
 This will have knock-on effects on production, especially in Europe, which will dent the recovery of trade from the COVID recession.”

 But higher energy prices won’t be the only economic aftershocks.
 Additional fallout will almost certainly include higher shipping costs (including insurance) and increased cyber threats.

-Ukraine is also known as the “breadbasket of Europe,” Keelvar CEO Alan Holland told CNBC, and the invasion will hit the regional food supply chain hard.
+Ukraine is also known as the “breadbasket of Europe,” Keelvar CEO Alan Holland told CNBC, and the invasion will cripple the regional food supply chain.
 Analysts explain that Ukraine produces and exports wheat, barley, rye, and corn to several European, African, and Asian countries.
 In 2021, Ukraine surpassed the United States as China’s largest corn supplier.
-Corn and wheat futures have already jumped by double digits since the start of the year, and supply disruption in Eastern Europe will only make things worse.
+Corn and wheat futures have jumped by double digits, and disruption in Eastern Europe will only worsen.

-Russia is also the world’s top exporter of wheat, and, along with Ukraine, the two countries make up nearly 30% of the world’s wheat exports.
+Russia is also the world’s top wheat exporter and, along with Ukraine, comprise nearly 30% of the world’s wheat exports.

-President Biden quickly announced another round of “sweeping financial sanctions and stringent export controls that will have a profound impact on Russia’s economy, financial system, and access to cutting-edge technology,” according to the White House.
+President Biden announced another round of “sweeping financial sanctions and stringent export controls that will have a profound impact on Russia’s economy, financial system, and access to cutting-edge technology.”